ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 To perform the binding process you need a controller which can write binding table to light switch device and write proper ACL to an endpoint light bulb ([Lighting-App](../../lighting-app/nrfconnect/)).
 For example, the [chip-tool for Windows/Linux](../../chip-tool/README.md) can be used as a controller.
 An ACL should contain information about all clusters which can be called by light-switch.
 See [chip-tool-guide interacting with ZCL clusters section](../../../docs/guides/chip_tool_guide.md#interacting-with-zcl-clusters) for more information about ACLs.

-### Binding unicast device using chip-tool for Windows/Linux
+### Unicast binding to the remote endpoint using chip-tool for Windows/Linux
 Binding process consists of some steps which must be completed before communication between devices.

 In this example all commands below are written for light switch device commissioned to a Matter network with nodeId = 2 and light bulb device commissioned to the same network with node = 1.